mittagessen/pangoline/README.md

 base direction can be manually set, for example:

     ~> pangoline render -p 216 279 -l en-us -f "Noto Sans 24" doc.txt

+For larger collections of texts it is advisable to parallelize processing:

+    ~> pangoline --workers 8 render *.txt